 The Tennessee appellate courts have decided that spouses may use prenuptial agreements to waive or limit their rights to future alimony.
 The rationale for this decision is that divorce is commonplace and life's circumstances change so rapidly and unexpectedly that parties should be free to negotiate and contract around this issue in whatever way makes the most sense to them.

-Yes.
+Yes, but both spouses will have to agree to any change or amendment in writing.
 It's a good idea to make sure the original prenup contains a provision explaining how to modify or terminate the agreement in the future.